Elaine-Yuetong/W1_model/ASSET_COVERAGE.md

 Asset coverage is a stock measure computed from balance sheet values that change slowly.
 It is the most lagging of all metrics in this spec — typically confirming stress that has already been signalled by FCF compression, coverage deterioration, and leverage deterioration over multiple prior quarters.
 It rarely provides early warning.

 The exception is rapid balance sheet deterioration from large impairment charges — when a company writes down goodwill or intangibles materially, tangible asset coverage improves while total coverage collapses.
 This pattern (falling total coverage with stable or improving tangible coverage) signals that the company has recognised that its intangible assets were overvalued — itself a credit stress signal.
-The LLM layer can detect impairment charges from the income statement and cross-reference them to asset coverage changes.
+See LOSS_PROVISIONS.md → Section "Signal Timing" → Signal Mode 2 (Sudden Adverse Event) — impairment charges follow similar sudden-event detection pattern; 8-K Item 2.05 triggers immediate recomputation of asset coverage.

-**Filing lag:** 40 days after quarter-end for 10-Q; 60 days for 10-K. All inputs are balance sheet instant measures.
+**Filing lag:** See LEVERAGE.md → Section "Signal Timing" → Three-Tier Timing Structure table — apply identical Tier 1 filing lag; balance sheet items update only at filing dates.
 No intra-quarter updates.

 **Most useful analytical application:** Asset coverage is least useful as a standalone early warning signal and most useful as a distress severity assessment tool — when other metrics have already flagged stress, asset coverage tells you how much recovery creditors can expect in a default scenario.
 It is the answer to "how bad could it get?" rather than "is stress developing?"